simonmichael/hledger_site/dev/Developer-workflows.md

 ### Use entr for rapid feedback

 [entr](http://entrproject.org/) is the most robust cross-platform tool for watching files and running arbitrary commands when they change.

-It is tremendously useful.
+Its first argument is an executable, to run an arbitrary shell command use `bash -c "CMD"`.

 Rerun a single functional test: